 Thailand has 77 provinces (Technically, it’s 76 plus Bangkok, which is a special district.) each having a capital city sharing the province’s name.
 Bangkok (The Thai name is Grung Thep: “City of Angles”) is the political capital and heart of all things commercial and cultural.

-Evidence of hunter-gatherers has been found from 180,000 years ago and a relatively advanced society developed in the Northeast starting as far back as 3600 BC.
-These peoples may have been the world's first farmers and the bronze tools unearthed at Ban Chiang date back to around 2000 BC, showing this is where the Bronze Age began in East Asia.
+Evidence of hunter-gatherers has been found from 180,000 years ago and a relatively advanced society developed in the Northeast likely around 2000 BC.
+These peoples may have been the world’s first farmers and the bronze tools unearthed at Ban Chiang date show this is where the Bronze Age began in East Asia.
 By the last century BC, communities across the whole of the land that now constitutes Thailand had trade contact with India and large settlements began to grow on the Malay Peninsula.
-Theravada Buddhism likely arrived around the 6th century AD when the Mon people's Dvaravati empire, probably based at Nakhon Phathom, held sway over much of Thailand and adopted many ideas from India.
+Theravada Buddhism likely arrived around the 6th century AD when the Mon people’s Dvaravati empire, probably based at Nakhon Phathom, held sway over much of Thailand and adopted many ideas from India.

 Scholars widely hold to the theory that the Tai ethnic group (which includes the “Thai” people) originated in southeastern China and then migrated across Southeast Asia, entering Thailand around the turn of the second millennium.
 Though they had a reputation as excellent warriors they managed to coexist with rather than conquer most of their new neighbors and over time many local peoples assimilated into Tai culture.
 About the same time the Tai arrived peacefully from the north the Khmer empire of Angkor invaded from the south, slowly replacing the Dvaravati civilization in most places and exerting a powerful influence on language, culture, and religion (the Khmers were principally Hindu) that remains strong today.
 Southern Thailand at this time was part of the powerful, Sumatra-based Srivijaya empire.